benjaminchew/Data-Challenges/README.md

 # fun-with-python
-My first attempts at coding in Python after having used Matlab for work.
+Learn by doing, they say.
+Learn by doing, I shall.
+First attempts at coding in Python.